The Musical Offering

-The Musical Offering (German: Musikalisches Opfer or Das Musikalische Opfer), BWV 1079, is a collection of keyboard canons and fugues and other pieces of music by Johann Sebastian Bach, all based on a single musical theme given to him by Frederick the Great (King Frederick II of Prussia), to whom they are dedicated.
+The Musical Offering (German: Musikalisches Opfer or Das Musikalische Opfer), BWV 1079, is a collection of keyboard canons, fugues, and other pieces of music by Johann Sebastian Bach, all based on a single musical theme given to him by Frederick the Great (King Frederick II of Prussia), to whom they are dedicated.
 They were published in September 1747.
-The Ricercar a 6, a six-voice fugue which is regarded as the high point of the entire work, was put forward by the musicologist Charles Rosen as the most significant piano composition in history (partly because it is one of the first).
+The Ricercar a 6, a six-voice fugue that is regarded as the high point of the entire work, was put forward by the musicologist Charles Rosen as the most significant piano composition in history, partly because it is one of the first.
 This ricercar is also occasionally called the Prussian Fugue, a name used by Bach himself.

 History

 The Flute Concert of Sanssouci by Adolph Menzel, 1852, depicts Frederick playing the flute in his music room, with C. P. E. Bach accompanying him on a harpsichord-shaped piano by Gottfried Silbermann.

 The collection has its roots in a meeting between Bach and Frederick II on May 7, 1747.
 The meeting, taking place at the king's residence in Potsdam, came about because Bach's son Carl Philipp Emanuel was employed there as court musician.
 Frederick wanted to show the elder Bach a novelty, the fortepiano, which had been invented 47 years earlier but had not yet gained wide acceptance (Bach did not encounter them until around 1736).
 The king, however, owned several of the experimental instruments being developed by Gottfried Silbermann.
 During his anticipated visit to Frederick's palace in Potsdam, Bach, who was well known for his skill at improvising, received from Frederick a long and complex musical theme on which to improvise a three-voice fugue.
 He did so, but Frederick then challenged him to improvise a six-voice fugue on the same theme.
 Bach answered that he would need to work the score and send it to the king afterwards.
-Bach instead chose a different theme and, again completely extempore, executed a six-voice fugue on it with the same virtuosity as he had done the three-voice one, greatly impressing all in attendance.
+Bach instead chose a different theme and, again, completely extempore, executed a six-voice fugue on it with the same virtuosity as he had done the three-voice fugue, greatly impressing all in attendance.
 He later returned to Leipzig to write out the Thema Regium ("theme of the king"):

-Four months after the meeting, Bach published a set of pieces based on this theme which we now know as The Musical Offering.
-Bach inscribed the piece "Regis Iussu Cantio Et Reliqua Canonica Arte Resoluta" (the theme given by the king, with additions, resolved in the canonic style), the first letters of which spell out the word ricercar, a well-known genre of the time.
+Four months after the meeting, Bach published a set of pieces based on this theme that are now known as The Musical Offering.
+Bach inscribed the piece "Regis Iussu Cantio Et Reliqua Canonica Arte Resoluta" (the theme given by the king, with additions, resolved in the canonic style), the first letters of which spell out the word ricercar, a well-known genre at the time.